cfwheels/cfwheels/wheels/docs/03 Handling Requests with Controllers/02 Rendering Content.md

 variable.
 This value is then output to the browser at the end of the request.

 Sometimes you may want to do some additional processing on the rendering result before outputting it though.
 This is where the `returnAs` argument comes in handy.
-It's available on both `renderPage()` and `renderPartial()`.
+It's available on both `renderView()` and `renderPartial()`.
 Setting `returnAs` to `string` will return the result to you instead of placing it in the internal Wheels variable.

 ## Caching the Response

-Two of the functions listed above are capable of caching the content for you; `renderPage()` and `renderPartial()`.
+Two of the functions listed above are capable of caching the content for you; `renderView()` and `renderPartial()`.
 Just pass in `cache=true` (to use the default cache time set in `config/settings.cfm`) or `cache=x` where `x` is the number of minutes you want to cache the content for.
 Keep in mind that this caching respects the global setting set for it in your configuration files so normally no pages